 Many young people and young families are increasingly placing value on having a more sustainable lifestyle.
 Walkable, bikable and transit oriented communities can provide the type of lifestyle desired and support other attractive opportunities in the arts, jobs, education, retail and recreation.

-The table opposite shows a Strengths, Weaknesses, Opportunities and Challenges (SWOC) analysis of transit and the County undertaken to inform many of the challenges discussed above and identify other related issues.
+Figure 3.5 on the following page shows a Strengths, Weaknesses, Opportunities and Challenges (SWOC) analysis of transit and the County undertaken to inform many of the challenges discussed above and identify other related issues.